roy-ayush22/edu-connect/README.md

 # EduConnect

-EduConnect is a platform designed to connect educational resources with students and educators.
-This application provides a centralized hub for learning materials, volunteer opportunities, and community support.
+EduConnect is a web application designed to bridge the digital divide by connecting volunteer educators with learners in marginalized communities.
+The platform provides free access to personalized educational resources, mentorship, and essential digital literacy skills training.

+## Mission

+Our mission is to empower individuals in underserved areas by providing accessible and quality digital education, fostering a supportive learning community, and opening doors to future opportunities.

 ## Features

-- User authentication (sign up, sign in)
-- Resource library
-- Volunteer opportunities
-- Donation system
-- User dashboard
+-   **User Authentication:** Secure sign-up and sign-in functionality for learners and educators.
+-   **Personalized Dashboard:** Tailored view for users showing progress, upcoming lessons, recommended mentors, and resources.
+-   **Resource Library:** Access to curated learning materials like courses, eBooks, and video series.
+-   **Mentor Connection:** Platform for learners to find and connect with volunteer educators for tutoring and guidance.
+-   **AI Learning Assistant:** Integrated chat interface providing 24/7 support and answering learner questions.
+-   **Volunteer Opportunities:** Section for educators to sign up and offer their expertise.
+-   **(Future) Donation System:** Functionality to support the platform's mission financially.

 ## Tech Stack

-### Frontend
+**Frontend:**

-- React.js
+-   React.js (Vite)
-- React Router for navigation
+-   React Router
-- CSS for styling
+-   Tailwind CSS
 -   React Icons

-### Backend
+**Backend:**

 -   Node.js
 -   Express.js
-- MongoDB with Mongoose
+-   MongoDB (with Mongoose)
-- JWT for authentication
+-   JSON Web Tokens (JWT) for authentication
+-   bcryptjs for password hashing
-- Zod for validation
+-   Zod for input validation

-## Getting Started

-### Prerequisites
-- Node.js
-- MongoDB
+-   dotenv for environment variable management
+-   cors for enabling Cross-Origin Resource Sharing